US security strategy turns against EU as far-right gains rise

 Europe’s response amid rising tensions

 Geographical priorities are explicit: America First, second Asia, then the West, including Europe, and lastly Africa.
 The order is, again, no surprise.
-Yet, it is striking to read that Russia is not a subject in and of itself, it is not described as a major strategic challenge for the United States, nor indeed as the invader of Ukraine.
+Yet, it is striking to read that Russia is not a subject in and of itself; it is not described as a major strategic challenge for the United States, nor indeed as the invader of Ukraine.

 The brief section in the NSS about Europe is nothing short of a violent tirade.
 The continent is described as facing the “stark prospect of civilisational erasure”, to the point that it may be “unrecognisable in 20 years or less” due to mass migration.
 The EU itself is specifically targeted for its “regulatory suffocation” and its “activities (…) that undermine political liberty and sovereignty”.

 Furthermore, we learn that the U.S. officially considers that many European governments “trample on basic principles of democracy to suppress opposition” and operate a “subversion of democratic processes”.
-In Washington, nations states matter and America’s goal will now be to “help Europe correct its current trajectory”.
+In Washington, nation states matter and America’s goal will now be to “help Europe correct its current trajectory”.

 Washington’s chosen allies inside Europe